abrisenomtz/ISQA3420/Data Flow Diagram Dictionary.md

 Entities

-    1) Corporate Developer - The developers is in charge of  check in source code into the system via files or packages.This code could be open source code from external locations that can include public and private repositories as well as software received via supply chains
+    1) Corporate Developer - Developers are in charge of checking in source code into the system via files or packages.This code could be open source code from external locations, including public and private repositories as well as software received via supply chains

     2) Corporate Managers - Internal corporate individuals who will be the recipients of the Project Model or any other software manifests.
-From these documents, they can make impactful decisions
+From these documents, they can make impactful decisions about the project as a whole

-    3) National Vulnerability Database - External repository that contains vulnerability information about ceratin packages of source code.
+    3) National Vulnerability Database - External repository that contains vulnerability information about ceratin packages of source code

 Processes